ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Spatial SQL Reference.md

 ##### Description

 This function is similar to ST_MAKEPOLYGON.
-This function accepts a LineString object or SRID as input and creates and outputs a GEOMETRY object whose subtype is POLYGON.
+This function accepts a LINESTRING object or SRID as input and creates a POLYGON object.

 ##### Return Type